The GNU Manifesto

 The object

-The GNU Manifesto, written by Richard Stallman and published in 1985, asks for collaborators to build a complete Unix-compatible operating system that anyone could use, study, modify, and redistribute.
-"GNU" stands, recursively and pointedly, for "GNU's Not Unix."
+The GNU Manifesto, written by Richard Stallman and published in March 1985 in Dr. Dobb's Journal, asks for collaborators to build a complete Unix-compatible operating system that anyone could use, study, modify, and redistribute.
+Stallman had announced the GNU Project the previous September, in a message to Usenet newsgroups, and resigned from his MIT staff job so the Institute could not claim ownership of the code.
+"GNU" stands, recursively and pointedly, for "GNU's Not Unix," a joke in the grammar of the hackers it was written for.

 From a broken printer to a movement

-The origin story is small and human: a Xerox printer at the MIT AI Lab kept jamming, and the manufacturer refused to release the source code that would let Stallman fix it.
+The origin story is small and human: a Xerox laser printer (a 9700 donated to the MIT AI Lab) kept jamming far down the hall, and unlike the previous machine, its software was closed.
+Stallman had once patched an earlier printer to notify users when it jammed; this time the manufacturer refused to release the source code that would let him do the same.
 He generalized the frustration into a principle.
 Software that users cannot inspect or change makes them powerless.
 The remedy was not better vendors but a different definition of ownership.
+The collapse of the Lab's old hacker culture in the early 1980s, as colleagues left for proprietary startups like Symbolics and Lisp Machines, Inc., sharpened his resolve to build something that could not be taken private.

 Why it matters

 The manifesto's deepest move was legal, not technical.
-The GNU General Public License used copyright against itself: software could be copied and modified freely, on the binding condition that derivative works carry the same freedoms forward.
-"Copyleft" turned a tool of restriction into a tool of liberation.
-It is one of the most elegant hacks ever performed — on the law rather than a machine.
+The GNU General Public License, whose first general version Stallman released in 1989, used copyright against itself: software could be copied and modified freely, on the binding condition that derivative works carry the same freedoms forward.
+"Copyleft" turned a tool of restriction into a tool of liberation, distilled in the slogan "free as in freedom, not free as in beer."
+It is one of the most elegant hacks ever performed, worked on the law rather than a machine.
+To carry the work, Stallman founded the Free Software Foundation in 1985, and over the following years the project produced cornerstone tools still in daily use: the GCC compiler, the GNU Emacs editor, the GNU C Library, and the Bash shell.

 The lesson it set loose